battleaxedotco/tool-docs/docs/rubberhose2/build.md

     width="400px"
     right />

-Adding tattoos or complex texture to a hose was a lot of manual alignment in v1.0, but with RubberPin it's easy to bend layers and also link a set of pins to an existing controller rig group (this keeps layer count to a minimum).
+Adding tattoos or complex texture to a hose is easy by linking a set of pins to an existing controller rig group (this also keeps layer count to a minimum).

 - Select 3 pins (like normal)
 - Then select a controller from the group to link to